hpcleuven/VscDocumentation/source/access/mfa_guide.rst

    before that then the stored certificates will be removed.

-For a more thorough explanation on how to set up an agent on Windows and Mac OSx/Linux machines please take a look at the :ref:`mfa quick start`.
+For a more thorough explanation on how to set up an agent on Windows and Mac OSx/Linux machines please take a look at the following section below.
+The necessary steps ahve also been described in details in :ref:`mfa quick start`.

+.. _mfa_agent_windows:

 Authentication with an agent on Windows
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~